monolith1/Handwritten-OCR-for-WriteIn-Resolution/README.md

 ### Modeling

 The model used for classifying extracted characters as letters was trained on the [NIST Special Database 19](https://www.nist.gov/srd/nist-special-database-19).
 The dataset contains 810,000 unique images of handwritten characters from 3600 unique writers.
-Initially, the dataset was fed unmodified to a simple [Multilayer Perceptron feed-forward artificial neural network](https://en.wikipedia.org/wiki/Multilayer_perceptron).
-This produced an impressive training accuracy of **99.6%**.
-However, when validated against data that the model hasn't seen, it produced a less satisfactory accuracy of **98.31%**.
+The dataset was used to train a [Multilayer Perceptron feed-forward artificial neural network](https://en.wikipedia.org/wiki/Multilayer_perceptron).
+The model produced an impressive training accuracy of **99.6%**.
+When validated against data that the model hasn't seen, it produced an accuracy of **98.31%**.

 ![Simple Model Accuracy and Loss](hist/Basic.jpg "Simple Model Accuracy and Loss")